 Every pair is different and offers different layers of protection.
 The thinnest gloves provide a physical barrier between liquids, solids, and your skin.
 They’re great for protecting against spreading germs, too, which is why they’re used often in medical practices and food handling.
 Thicker gloves, on the other hand, can offer protection from abrasive chemicals, such as acids or ammonia.
 The thickest heavy-duty gloves can be resistant to punctures and protect from sharp objects, such as animal claws.

 Why Trust The Spruce?

 This article was researched and written by Katie Melynn, a freelance writer specializing in home and family products.
-Katie has been writing for The Spruce since 2019.
-She tested out reusable and disposable gloves while cleaning her home to find a good pair of rubber gloves, including ones that had good fit and durability.
+She has been writing for The Spruce since 2019.
+Melynn tested out reusable and disposable gloves while cleaning her home to find a good pair of rubber gloves, including ones that had good fit and durability.

-Katie also talked to cleaning expert Krissia Garcia, CEO of KrissKlean.
-Garcia has over 11 years of cleaning experience and knows a thing or two about when it’s necessary to wear gloves while cleaning and what makes them comfortable and safe.
+Melynn also talked to Krissia Garcia, cleaning expert and CEO of KrissKlean, an American House Cleaners Association Certified cleaning company Garcia has over 11 years of cleaning experience and knows a thing or two about when it’s necessary to wear gloves while cleaning and what makes them comfortable and safe.